 - Internal organ damage

-Damages Available to Pedestrian Accident Victims
+What Damages Are Available to Pedestrian Accident Victims?

 Injured pedestrians may be able to recover compensation for damages that have direct financial costs (economic damages) and damages that are not easily measured by money (non-economic damages), if they can prove that they have suffered those damages as a result of another person’s negligence.

-Economic damages include medical expenses, hospital bills, physical therapy, lost wages, reduced future earning potential, and more.
 It is much easier to determine the amount of economic damages that should be paid out because the judge and/or jury can reference any paid bills, doctor’s notes, and medical records.

 When fatal injuries are involved, a loved one may be able to file a claim on the decedent’s behalf and recover compensation for the losses of the decedent and their estate.
 Some bereaved family members may also be able to recover monies for damages that they have incurred, such as funeral expenses or the loss of companionship, consortium, or guidance.